HiImKarl/HiImKarl.github.io/_posts/2017-1-29-Learning-AVL-Trees-3.md

 ```

 # Parent Pointer
-We can add a pointer to our node's parent.
-The root node's parent pointer will point to ```NULL```.
+To solve our iteration problem, we can simply add a pointer to our node's parent.
+This will give us direct access should we need to jump back to the parent.
+We will know when we meet the end of the tree because the root node's parent pointer will point to ```NULL```.
 Here's our new node definition:

 ```cpp
 template <typename T>